OpeCoded/chatly-app-backend/README.md

 Define a post req to create a user

-Start your redis server, mongo db and run your app Click send request in the auth.http file
-If your req was successful, you picture would be uploaded to cloudinary
+Start your redis server, mongo db and run your app Send a request to the /signup endpoint in auth.http file If your req was successful, you picture would be uploaded to cloudinary